Virginia Automobile Recall Attorneys

-Our Norfolk product liability attorneys at Kalfus & Nachman PC have had decades of experience with these types of cases.
+Our Virginia product liability attorneys at Kalfus & Nachman PC have had decades of experience with these types of cases.
 We offer free case reviews to help you determine if your case will be able to be taken to trial and if we can get a reward or settlement for you.

 To pursue an automobile recall case, please contact us by calling (855) 880-8163.

 Types of Recalls

 There have been recalls from nearly every automobile manufacturer during the last year including nearly every part of the vehicle.
 As easy way to determine if you have an outstanding recall on your vehicle is to visit this website that is operated by the National Highway Traffic Safety Administration (NHTSA).

 Some of the major recalls that have been announced this year are the following: